-But a cursory look and appreciation of the day suggests that apart from the relative handful of farmers who are nominated for awards, a big chunk of them do not have affinity for the day.
+But a cursory look and appreciation of the day suggest that apart from the relative handful of farmers who are nominated for awards, a big chunk of them do not have affinity for the day.
 Rather it is the civil servants and other workers who enjoy the holiday with parties and get-togethers while the poor farmer goes to till the land.

-Maybe it is about time we took a second look at the holiday and reviewed it in order to put farmers and fishers at the centre of activities for them to own the day to have a real feel of the holiday that has been instituted in their honour.
+Maybe it is about time we took a second look at the holiday and reviewed it in order to put farmers and fishers at the center of activities for them to own the day to have a real feel of the holiday that has been instituted in their honor.
 For instance, can there be a day when all farmers and fishers would be registered so that on such an occasion they receive a mini-bag of rice, a tin of sugar, a tin of Milo or any cocoa product and a few canned fish?

 The country should look at other ways of motivating the farmer aside from the celebration of the Farmers Day.
 That is why the plan by the government to introduce the farmers’ pension scheme should be supported by all to ensure its fruition.